mikeschinkel/php-file-scoped-visibility-rfc/README.md

 4. `hidden` — Not an existing keyword so has an existing small impact, There are [approximate 1.5K uses](https://github.com/search?q=hidden+language%3APHP+symbol%3A%2F%hidden%24%2F&type=code) of `/^hidden$/` in symbols in PHP code on public GitHub.
 However, while its usage could learned, this is not a strong candidate as the symbols would not be hidden within the file, only outside of it.
 5. `local` — Not an existing keyword so has an existing small impact, There are [approximate 2K uses](https://github.com/search?q=local+language%3APHP+symbol%3A%2F%5Elocal%24%2F&type=code) of `/^local$/` in symbols in PHP code on public GitHub.
 Ignoring the impact, the author believes `local` is a strong candidate for balancing conciseness and clarity, but can we ignore the impact?
 5. `fileonly` — Not an existing keyword but [only affects 1 file](https://github.com/search?q=fileonly+language%3APHP+symbol%3A%2F%5Efileonly%24%2F&type=code) when searching `/^fileonly$/` on public GitHub. `fileonly` is the most clear in its intent however its combined word form _might_ be off-putting to some developers, hence why this RFC plans to offer a choice.

+## Open Questions
+1. What is the TBD keyword going to be?
+2. Should TBD-declared symbols be required to be typed?
+3. Can TBD-declared variables be implemented in a more performant manner and require less memory than regular PHP variables by following any _(additional)_ constraints?

 ## Conclusion
 The addition of file-scoped visibility using the TBD keyword will provide PHP developers with a powerful tool for better encapsulation, modularity, and security.
 By clearly defining and restricting the scope of functions, variables, constants, classes, and interfaces to the file level, this feature will help maintain clean and maintainable codebases.